 Make sure that you work within your work schedule.
 Extending your work is a sign that there is an imbalance.
 If you work longer it exposes you to more stress which can become harmful to you.
 Exert effort to finish everything within eight hours so that you will no longer have to work extra.
 The more time for relaxation and less time working is a sign that you have balanced work-life effectively.

 Put some downtime in your schedule

 Planning your week should include downtime.
 Make it a point that you have time allotted for relaxation and bonding with family and friends.
-Put some time to allow you to do some exercise or any physical activity such as weekend games of baseball or basketball.
+Put some time to allow you to do some exercise or any physical activity such as weekend games of baseball or basketball (find here more about this sport).
 Getting more time to bond with family will be beneficial to increase the feel-good chemicals in the brain.
 Remember that life is not just all about work.
 We also need to have time to bond with our families and loved ones.
 Otherwise, your main objectives for working so hard may be in vain.

 Don’t fall in love with adrenaline

 Okay, adrenaline will surely keep you going.
 The extra energy will tempt you to work longer which will prove detrimental in the long run.
 Too much adrenaline will make you more stressed which will make you want some more when adrenaline levels slide down.
 If adrenaline levels are not sustained it can lead to depression, inability to relax and could lead to sleeping problems.
 Be a keen observant of your own adrenaline levels.
 Make sure that this will drag you towards making a slave of yourself as you work form sun up to sun down.
 Remember that all of us need some down time.